LPSJ1/MedTracker_WEB/README.md

 •	Log of when doses were marked as taken

-•	Helps with doctor visits or self-monitoring
+•	Helps with doctor visits or self-monitoring(Its possible application)